-There will likely be a microphone with the capability of having instant autotune in the near future when it comes to performing live, but it does not exist yet.
-Many people believe that live performances from celebrities and on singing competition shows have some form of Autotune involved in the process, and they're actually correct.
+There will likely be a microphone with the capability of having instant autotune soon when it comes to performing live, but it does not exist yet.
+Many people believe that live performances from celebrities and singing competition shows have some form of Autotune involved in the process, and they're actually correct.
 The thing is, it's just not the mic itself that has autotune in it.

 "Autotune" is a product from the 90s that allowed audio engineers to pitch correct vocals and instruments.
-Today, there are several different pitch correction options including Melodyne and WaveTune that professionals use from their DAWs (Digital Workstations).
-Pitch correction is an effect that normally happens after vocals are already laid in the studio.
+Today, professionals use several different pitch correction options, including Melodyne and WaveTune, from their DAWs (Digital Workstations).
+Pitch correction is an effect that usually happens after vocals are already laid in the studio.
 There is a lot that would go into the process of pitch correcting live vocals within a microphone.

 Related Post: Best Studio Vocal Mics Under $100

 Pitch correction petals are often used in combination with mics for live performances from popular artists.
-These pedals allow you to use subtle pitch correction tricks for your sound or you can go full T-pain with it and sound very digital in a live setting.
-The best way to fix your live pitch with this type of product is to set it to a specific key so that when you jit a note that's slightly off, it will put you back in the right key.
-As you can imagine, this won't 100% fix your notes if you for example hit the wrong note that's still in the right key.
+These pedals allow you to use subtle pitch correction tricks for your sound, or you can go full T-pain with it and sound completely digital-voiced in a live setting.
+The best way to fix your live pitch with this type of product is to set it to a specific key so that when you hit a note that's slightly off, it will put you back in the right key.
+As you can imagine, this won't 100% fix your notes if you, for example, hit the wrong note that's still in the right key.

 The TC-Helicon VoiceTone C1 Hardtune and Pitch Correction Pedal is a great example of a quality autotune pedal.

 Similar to Autotune pedals, vocal processors can also have built-in pitch correction effects for live performances.
-These are considered higher quality than pedals and have better features for higher accuracy and more importantly, better control over the sound quality no matter what level the live singer is at in terms of volume or tone.
-Processors allow you to control EQ, vocal compression and also have a built-in preamp.
+These are considered higher quality than pedals since they have better features for higher accuracy and, more importantly, better control over the sound quality no matter what volume level the live singer is at.
+Processors allow you to control EQ and vocal compression settings and have a built-in preamp.

 The TASCAM TA-1VP Vocal Processor with Antares Auto-Tune Evo is a great example of a high-quality vocal processor.

-Vocal processors and Autotune pedals allow you to control the intensity of the pitch correction for your performance, but many people will be tempted to opt for a sound that is more digitalized instead of something that would sound more natural.
+Vocal processors and Autotune pedals allow you to control the intensity of the pitch correction for your performance.
+Still, many people will be tempted to opt for a more digitalized sound instead of something that would sound more natural.
 This can take away from the emotional depth of a live performance.

 Related Post: Best Vocal Amps For Live Performances